ng-dnd/ng-dnd/packages/core/README.md

 ## What can you do with it?

-Instead of building maximally-ergonomic solutions to simple use cases, `react-dnd` and `@ng-dnd` provide an abstraction over most things you could want to do with drag and drop.
+Instead of building maximally-ergonomic solutions to simple use cases, `react-dnd` and `ng-dnd` provide an abstraction over most things you could want to do with drag and drop.
 They are lower-level building blocks that make it easy to implement some very complex interactions.
 They assign no specific meaning to a drag/drop operation.
 You get to define what happens when a drag starts or ends or hovers.
 Here are some ambitious examples:

 - The [traditional `react-dnd` tutorial](https://react-dnd.github.io/react-dnd/examples/tutorial), a chess board with movable pieces and rules
 - Deleting items by dragging them to a 'trash can', like in the macOS dock.